Arithmetic inflection formulae for linear series on hyperelliptic curves: Local arithmetic inflection formulae

 When $\ell=g+1$, the inflection polynomial is of the form $P_n(x)$ for some $n \geq 3$, and may be computed recursively as in Proposition~\ref{prop:recursion}; the general inflection polynomial $P_{g,\ell}(x)$ may then be computed as a determinant in the atomic inflection polynomials $P_n(x)$ as in Proposition~\ref{inflection_poly_determinantal_presentation}.
 The defining equation \eqref{hasse_inflection_poly} for inflection polynomials reduces the calculation of the local Euler index in one of the two $\overline{F}$-preimages $(\ga,\pm \sqrt{f(\ga)})$ of $x=\ga$ to a calculation purely in terms of $x$.
 So whenever we understand the power series expansion of all $P_n(x)$ at $x=\ga$, we may deduce the local Euler index of $w(\lambda)$ at inflection points $(\ga, \pm \sqrt{f(\ga)})$.

-\begin{rem} Note that the condition $\sqrt{f(\ga)} \in k(\ga)$ is necessary in Proposition~\ref{prop:local_Euler_index_infl_poly} in order to obtain a local Euler index formula that depends only on $\gamma, f$, and $\ell$.
-To see the difficulty in computing the local Euler index when $\sqrt{f(\ga)} \not \in k(\ga)$, first assume that $k(\gamma, \sqrt{f(\ga)})/F$ is a separable extension as in Remark~\ref{rmk:perfect_field}.
+\begin{rem} Note that the condition $\sqrt{f(\ga)} \in k(\ga)$ (i.e., $\ga$ splits) is necessary in Theorem~\ref{thm:local_Euler_index_infl_poly} in order to obtain a local Euler index formula that depends only on $\gamma, f$, and $\ell$.
+To see the difficulty in computing the local Euler index when $\sqrt{f(\ga)} \not \in k(\ga)$ (i.e., $\ga$ is inert), first assume that $k(\gamma, \sqrt{f(\ga)})/F$ is a separable extension as in Remark~\ref{rmk:perfect_field}.
 In this case, $x$ is no longer a local Nisnevich coordinate; rather, we need to replace it by a general $F$-linear combination $ax+by$ corresponding to a general linear projection.
-The transition map that sends the local \'etale coordinate $x$ to the local Nisnevich coordinate $ax+by$ is $(D^1_{ax+by}x)^{\binom{\ell+1}{2}}$, which is the reciprocal of
+The transition map that sends the local \'etale coordinate $x$ to the local Nisnevich coordinate $ax+by$ is $(D^1_{ax+by}x)^{\binom{2\ell-g+1}{2}}$, which is the reciprocal of

 Note that near $(\gamma, \sqrt{f(\ga)})$, we have $D^1_yx=(D^1_xy)^{-1}=(D^1_x\sqrt{f(x)})^{-1}=\frac{2\sqrt{f(x)}}{f^{\pr}(x)}$.
-Nonetheless, the evaluation of $(D^1_{ax+by}x)^{\binom{\ell+1}{2}}$ at $(\ga,\sqrt{f(\ga)})$ depends on $a$ and $b$, which makes it difficult to extract a local Euler index formula independent of our choice of $(a,b)$ (even if the local Euler index does not itself depend on the choice of $(a,b)$).
+Nonetheless, the evaluation of $(D^1_{ax+by}x)^{\binom{2\ell-g+1}{2}}$ at $(\ga,\sqrt{f(\ga)})$ depends on $a$ and $b$, which makes it difficult to extract a local Euler index formula independent of our choice of $(a,b)$ (even if the local Euler index does not itself depend on the choice of $(a,b)$).
 This suggests that it only makes sense to work with such a formula provided we assume $F$ to be a specifically-chosen field, as in \S \ref{sec:geometric_interpretations}. \end{rem}